Would you like to put your home handyman skills to the test this Halloween by learning how to make your own Halloween props?

 There’s a fantastic web page from HorrorSeek that is labeled a Halloween Technology Roadmap.
 Basically, it’s a DIY haunter’s heaven (or hell, in this case).

 Props, sound, lighting… it’s all there for the taking!

 They’ve also got a handy index of Halloween prop projects.

 Here are a couple of links for DIY props that were originally provided by S.C.R.E.A.M. — short for the Student Club of Realistic Effects, Animatronics and Makeup — a network of students (all grades and ages) who are interested in special effects and pursing a career in the industry:

-And finally… I found these last few DIY Halloween links via Brewster Yard Haunt:
+And finally, I found these last few DIY Halloween resources via Brewster Yard Haunt:

 - Devious Concoctions – shows you how to build your own… well, check ’em out.

 - Ghoul Skool Props – shows you how to make all types of Halloween props yourself.

 - The Yard Haunter has tons o’ tips for DIYers.

 - Haunters Hangout has links to personal how-to pages listed by project type.